 MUSI 3302 [0.5 credit] Music and Gender I

 The role of gender in the theory and practice of music in western and non-western cultures.
+Prerequisite(s): second-year standing.
+Lectures three hours a week.

-MUSI 3303 [0.5 credit] Introduction to Music Therapy
+MUSI 3303 [0.5 credit] Introduction to Music The